 What other products can I buy to make diapering easier?

 A baby changing pad would be a great option to keep your baby in place – somewhat – while diapering.
-Do remember to always keep your baby within hand’s reach.
+Do remember to always keep your baby within your hand’s reach.

 A diaper caddy can also help out to keep everything nearby and in easy reach.